New York Times report: Two women accuse Trump of inappropriate touching

 Washington (CNN)WARNING: This story contains graphic language.

-Two women told The New York Times in a report published Wednesday that Republican presidential nominee Donald Trump touched them inappropriately.
+Two women told The New York Times in a report published Wednesday night that Republican presidential nominee Donald Trump touched them inappropriately, allegations that were swiftly followed by a similar claim in People magazine.

 The women chose to tell their stories after Trump told CNN's Anderson Cooper during the second presidential debate "no, I have not," when asked repeatedly did he ever "kiss women without consent or grope women without consent."